-Once a child with special needs turns three years of age, they are eligible for services through the Brookline Public Schools.
-You can contact the Brookline Public Schools as your child approaches 2 1⁄2 years of age to begin the transition process.
-For information call the Brookline Early Childhood Team Facilitator, Elizabeth Preston.
-She may be reached at 617-713-5473.
+Once a child with a special need(s) turns three years of age, they are eligible for services through the Brookline Public Schools.
+You can contact the Brookline Public Schools as your child approaches 2 $\frac{1}{2}$ years of age to begin the transition process.
+For information call the Brookline Early Childhood Team Facilitator who may be reached at 617-713-5473.

-Early Literacy Program: Parent Child Home Program, Soule Recreation Center, 652 Hammond Street, Brookline, MA 02467 617 738-7100
+Early Literacy Program:

+Parent Child Home Program

+24 Webster Place Brookline, MA 02445 617-713-5471